-- 2.1 Applicants were asked to explain how their work will help the PCC to deliver his police and Crime Plan objectives. - 2.2 In total 116 separate bids for funding were received requesting total funding of £0.811m, which is over eight times higher than the amount currently available (approx. £0.1m) for distribution in this funding round.
+- 2.1 Applicants were asked to explain how their work will help the PCC to deliver his police and Crime Plan objectives. - 2.2 In total 169 separate bids for funding were received requesting total funding of just over £1.16m, which is 6.8 times higher than the amount currently available (£170,000) for distribution in this funding round.
 This therefore meant that the PCC and Chief Constable could only support a relatively small proportion of the total bids that had been received. - 2.3 As such, all bids were reviewed and considered in detail to identify those that provide the greatest benefit to the PCC and Chief Constable in helping to deliver the Police and Crime Plan objectives.
-Where appropriate, additional views and comments were sought from Local Police Area commanders and/or specialist departments to ensure that the local policing context was also considered. - 2.4 The PCC and Chief Constable have agreed to support 32 separate organisations with individual grants ranging from £1,000 to £6,000.
+Where appropriate, additional views and comments were sought from Local Police Area commanders and/or specialist departments to ensure that the local policing context was also considered. - 2.4 The PCC and Chief Constable have agreed to support 42 separate organisations with individual grants ranging from £1,000 to £10,000. - 2.5 Some of the bids are conditional on the organisation seeking match funding from other partners or providing confirmation that they will work with their local policing team to deliver the stated outcomes.